Traveling has always been one of my passions. I love the joy of experiencing new cultures and the excitement of exploring our amazing world.

 Located below the Arc facing down the Champs-Elysees is the Tomb of the Unknown Soldier, which now burns in honor of those killed in World War I and World War II who were never identified.

 An interesting story to the Tomb of the Unknown Soldier is that in 1961 then United States President John F. Kennedy visited the Arc de Triomphe and the Tomb of the Unknown Soldier with First Lady Jacqueline Kennedy.
-Following his assassination in 1963, Jackie requested an eternal flame be place next to JFK's grave having remembered her visit to Paris.
+Following his assassination in 1963, Jackie requested an eternal flame be placed next to JFK's grave having remembered her visit to Paris.
 French President Charles de Gaulle attended the funeral of JFK and witnessed Jackie lighting the eternal flame, certainly a tragic and historic moment in time.

 For those of you who envision dashing across the round-a-bout dogging traffic to get to the Arc rest assured that there is a better way.
 Simply take the stairs that lead visitors to the tunnel that goes under the round-a-bout and delivers you to the base of the monument.
 It’s all very easy and much safer than risking your life.
 Please do not attempt to cross the street here.
 There are twelve roads that lead into this round-a-bout and the traffic here can be crazy and dangerous.